mpckkk/Django/Django-login/README.md

 # Django login system
 This web app has been developed using the popular Django framework and Bootstrap for the frontend.
-My motivation to build this project is so that I can learn about Django and tighten up my skills.
-This mini-app can be easily integrated into a bigger system project that needs to have a registration and login system.
+This app can be integrated into a project that needs to have a registration and login system.

 ### Basic Features of The App